lz520520/dinvk/README.md

 }
 ```

-## Contributing to dinvk

-To contribute to **dinvk**, follow these steps:

-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`.
-4. Push your changes to your branch: `git push origin <branch_name>`.
-5. Create a pull request.

-Alternatively, consult the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) on how to create a pull request.

 ## References

 I want to express my gratitude to these projects that inspired me to create `dinvk` and contribute with some features: